Anshul01R/T20-2022-Analysis/README.md

 ### Dashboard Link : https://app.powerbi.com/links/Zcc-3_95YX?ctid=68a6b772-3760-49f5-b2d2-6a292154f999&pbi_source=linkShare

 ## 📊 Project Overview

-This project analyzes player and team performances from the T20 World Cup 2022 using Power BI for interactive visualizations, Python (Web Scraping) for data extraction, and Excel for data preprocessing and cleaning.
+The T20 2022 Data Analysis Project aims to analyze player and team performances from the T20 World Cup 2022 by leveraging Power BI, Python (Web Scraping), and Excel to derive actionable insights.
+The project focuses on selecting an optimized Final XI by evaluating batting, bowling, and all-rounder performances using key metrics such as batting average, strike rate, economy, dot ball percentage, and boundary percentage.

 ## 🎯 Key Objectives: